increments/kobito-oss/README.md

-# Kaita
+# Kobito

-Markdown Processor built on Electron
+Cross Platform Markdown Processor built on Electron based on Kobito for Windows.

 ## CAUTION